socketsupply/fake-api-gateway-lambda/README.md

   if your lambda uses AWS amplify.
 This function can be sync or async, aka return a `requestContext` object or return a promise that resolves to a `requestContext` object.
+ - `opts.silent` ; An optional boolean.
+If set the stdout/stderr
+  output of the lambda process will be supressed.
+This means you can add `console.log` to your lambda and have these be hidden in tests if they are too noisy.

 Your lambda function is spawned as a child process by the ApiGateway server.